romain-jacotin/cuda/README.md

 #### <A name="localmemory"></A> Local Memory

-Each thread owns its personal **local memory**.
-It is stored for kernel's parameters and kernel variables associated with the thread.
+Every thread owns its personal local memory for storing kernel's parameters and kernel variables associated (**per-thread local memory**).

+Local memory is so named because its scope is local to the thread, not because of its physical location.
+In fact, local memory is off-chip.
+Hence, access to local memory is as expensive as access to global memory.
+In other words, the term local in the name does not imply faster access.
+Local memory is used only to hold automatic variables.

 #### <A name="sharedmemory"></A> Shared Memory

+If desired, every thread block can use allocate a specific amount of shared memory for storing variables that will be accessed very often by the thread block.
+All the threads inside the same block can access to this shared memory (**per-block shared memory**).

+Because it is on-chip, shared memory has much higher bandwidth and lower latency than local and global memory.

 #### <A name="globalmemory"></A> Global Memory